 Autumn is also a wonderful time to be around, as the landscapes would start turning in to golden brown as the winter approaches.

-If you time your visit to Kasol during off-season months like January, February, March in winters, or in September, October, November during Autumn, then you would enjoy it a lot more as there would be no crazy tourist rush when compared to Summer months or the period of Christmas and new year.
+If you time your visit to Kasol during off-season months like January, February, March in winter, or in September, October, November during Autumn, then you would enjoy it a lot more as there would be no crazy tourist rush when compared to Summer months or the period of Christmas and new year.
 There would be no problems whatsoever for Backpackers and Budget travellers as the accommodation prices would not be exorbitantly high.

 Is Kasol as safe for visitors as they say?

-Kasol is a very safe irrespective of gender.
+Kasol is very safe irrespective of gender.
 In fact, all of the Himachal is very safe and you will find lots of solo travellers backpacking around Kasol and Parvati valley.
 As you might already know Kasol is infamous for people looking for high-quality hashish called ‘Malana Cream’, so please make sure you don’t engage in such illicit activities as possession of Hashish is illegal and you can even be arrested.

 Apart from this, locals are very amiable and approachable, and they will help you out in any situation, so don’t hesitate and approach them if you need help.
 While hiking and trekking around this pristine valley avoid taking shortcuts unless accompanied by a professional guide.